AAEStudy/AutomatedMediation/README.md

 `AutomatedMediation` is an R package that automatically runs every possible simple mediation analysis between any number of specified variables.
-It wraps the Python `pyprocessmacro` implementation of PROCESS model 4 via the `reticulate` package, leveraging the superior computational efficiency of python's version of the PROCESS macro in combination with workflow convenience and many other advantages of R Studio.
+It wraps the [`pyprocessmacro`](https://github.com/QuentinAndre/pyprocessmacro) implementation of PROCESS model 4 via the `reticulate` package, leveraging the superior computational efficiency of python in combination with workflow convenience and many other advantages of R Studio.

 The main function, `automated_mediation()`, interactively: